Server-Eye/bucket-collector/README.md

 ## Reactions

 A reaction describes the action taken for each received message.
-All reactions are loaded from `./lib/reactiontypes/`.
+All reactions are by default loaded from `./node_modules/bucket-collector/lib/reactiontypes/`.
 New reactions have to be added there.
 By default this application only has a reaction for the tanss-ticket-system.

 ### Tanss-Reaction

 This reaction tries to create or update a tanss-ticket with the given bucket-message.
 To use the tanss-reaction, additional data is required.
-Add your tanss-url as well as your customer-ids and api-keys to the `./data/tanss-settings.json`-file.
+Add your tanss-url as well as your customer-ids and api-keys to the `./node_modules/bucket-collector/data/tanss-settings.json`-file.
 This file has to be conform to the [JSON-format](http://json.org/).
 For changes to this file to take effect, a restart of the application is required.